elopez515/Plotly-Homework/README.md

 6. Update all of the plots any time that a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:

 ## Deployment

 * Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

-## Hints

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.

-* Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.

 ### About the Data